PnP-CM: Consistency Models as Plug-and-Play Priors for Inverse Problems: PnP-CM: A Consistency Model-Based Plug-and-Play Framework for Inverse Problems

-where the $\z$-update enforces data fidelity, the $\x$-update applies the proximal operator associated with the prior, and $\u$ is the dual variable \citep{boyd2011admm, hong2016convergence, eckstein2015understanding}.
+where the $\z$-update enforces data fidelity, the $\x$-update applies the proximal operator associated with the prior, and $\u$ is the dual variable~\citep{boyd2011admm, hong2016convergence, eckstein2015understanding}.
 In practice, the proximal operator of $g(\cdot)$ is often intractable.
-Plug-and-Play (PnP) methods \citep{venkatakrishnan2013plug, kamilov2017plug, chan2016_PnP_ADMM} overcome this by replacing the proximal update with an off-the-shelf denoiser $D_\sigma(\cdot)$:
+PnP methods~\citep{venkatakrishnan2013plug, chan2016_PnP_ADMM, kamilov2017plug} overcome this by replacing the proximal update with an off-the-shelf denoiser $D_\sigma(\cdot)$:

-Such denoisers can also be based on deep neural networks, thus allowing to utilize ability to learn rich image priors for improved restoration quality \citep{chan2016_PnP_ADMM}.
-Thus, PnP-ADMM provides a framework that integrates deep denoisers, enabling stable and high-quality reconstructions across a wide range of inverse problems \citep{chan2019performance}.
+Such denoisers can also be based on deep neural networks, leveraging their ability to learn rich image priors for improved restoration quality~\citep{chan2016_PnP_ADMM, chan2019performance}.

-One of the other advantages of the ADMM baseline is related to the quadratic penalty in \eqnref{eq:z_update}.
-This effectively results in Tikhonov regularization for the data fidelity, improving the conditioning of the minimization sub-problem, making it less sensitive to the conditioning of the forward operator compared to methods based on proximal gradient descent (PGD) \citep{DengYin2016, hong2017convergence}.
-In fact, existing CM-based methods, such as CM4IR \citep{garber2025CM4IR} can be seen as a type of preconditioned PGD with data fidelity based on a backprojection objective, $\frac12 ||{\bf A}^\dagger ({\bf y - Ax})||_2^2$ \citep{TirerGiryes2020}, which inherits the dependencies of the baseline algorithm on the conditioning of the forward operator.
-Furthermore, it is well-understood that ADMM requires fewer iterations compared to PGD in practice for convergence to modest accuracy, sufficient for imaging inverse problems \citep{boyd2011admm}.
-Finally, for large-scale systems, on which singular value decomposition is challenging, \eqnref{eq:z_update} can be solved with the conjugate gradient (CG) method, whose speed-up benefits over gradient descent-type approaches has also been noted in the context of DM-based inverse problem solvers \citep{chung2024decomposed}.
+\looseness=-1 One of the other advantages of the ADMM baseline is related to the quadratic penalty in \eqnref{eq:z_update}.
+This effectively results in Tikhonov regularization for the data fidelity, improving the conditioning of the minimization sub-problem, making it less sensitive to the conditioning of the forward operator compared to methods based on proximal gradient descent (PGD)~\citep{DengYin2016, hong2017convergence}.
+In fact, existing CM-based methods, such as CM4IR~\citep{garber2025CM4IR} can be seen as a type of preconditioned PGD with data fidelity based on a back-projection objective, $\frac12 ||{\bf A}^\dagger ({\bf y - Ax})||_2^2$~\citep{TirerGiryes2020}, which inherits the dependencies of the baseline algorithm on the conditioning of the forward operator.
+Furthermore, it is well-understood that ADMM requires fewer iterations compared to PGD in practice for convergence to modest accuracy, sufficient for imaging inverse problems~\citep{boyd2011admm}.

-In this study, we use the CMs as the denoisers in \eqnref{eq:PnP-den}.
-However, the use of CMs alone in the PnP-ADMM framework, even with all its inherent advantages, does not lead to desirable quality in a few NFEs.
-Thus, to improve performance with limited outer iterations, we propose enhancements based on noise injection and Nesterov momentum to accelerate the algorithm, as described next.